santatamas/blog/_posts/2017-10-03-Building-Blu-Infrastructure-II.md

       restartPolicy: Always
 status: {}
 ```
+The deployment config specifies our 2 container images, with names.
+I've omitted some parts here, but you can use environment variables, port declarations and others things, just like in docker-compose.
+The `replicas` config is set to 1, as I only have 1 node for now.

-We can use [Kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) to create the deployment and service in our cluster:
+We can use [Kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) to create the deployment and service in our cluster from these yamls.
 ```
 kubectl create -f blu-deployment.yaml kubectl create -f blu-service.yaml
 ```

 If you check your cluster now, you should be able to see your deployment up and running.

+# Coming up next...
+Now that we successfully deployed our application containers to Kubernetes, in the next post we'll automate the building and deployment process with CircleCI.